 This is where the two bottles massively differ.
 The Thermoflask is leak-proof but the Hydro Flask is not.

-Yes, you can buy a Hydro Flask lid which is leak-proof, but the standard lid which comes with this bottle isn’t leak-proof.
+Yes, you can buy a Hydro Flask lid that is leak-proof, but the standard lid which comes with this bottle isn’t leak-proof.

 If you want a bottle that’s less likely to leak, the Thermoflask is a better option.